This article will focus on writing SQL queries against the database reference table with a fairly simple structure to understand and implement.

 The above is the screenshot from SQL Server Management Studio.
 However, the view is exactly the same if you view the database in Database Explorer of dbForge Studio for SQL Server.

-You must ensure that you are running queries against the correct database – the sample database.
+Important tip about selecting the desired database: You must ensure that you are running queries against the correct database – the sample database.
 Hence, select it from the list of available databases or run the following script:

 -- Select the sample SQL database to query it USE BookSimple2